UTDallasEPICS/The-Lab-Makerspace-Scheduling/README.md

 # or
 pnpm dev
 ```

-Create a .env file and fill it with the your desired values.
-Ensure you edit the values in userStore.json to ensure that the jwt values can be interpreted with your JWT_SECRET.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.